-In the second example, the rule-based metrics penalizes \emph{building} by incorrectly interpreting \emph{building} as a hallucinated noun.
-However, in the original sentence (\emph{``used for building sandcastles''}), \emph{building} clearly functions as a verb describing the typical use of the bucket, rather than introducing a new visual entity.
-This illustrates a second limitation of rule-based evaluation, namely its inability to disambiguate linguistic roles and semantic functions beyond surface-level token matching.
-As a result, harmless commonsense explanations are mistakenly classified as hallucinations.
-In contrast, GPT-5-mini correctly avoids this pitfall by recognizing the verb usage of \emph{building} and does not penalize such explanatory narration.
+In the second example, the rule-based metric penalizes \emph{building} by incorrectly treating it as a hallucinated noun.
+However, in the original phrase \emph{``used for building sandcastles''}, \emph{building} functions as a verb describing the typical use of the bucket, rather than introducing a new visual entity.
+This illustrates another limitation of rule-based evaluation: surface-level token matching cannot reliably disambiguate linguistic roles or semantic functions.
+As a result, harmless commonsense explanations may be mistakenly classified as hallucinations.
+By contrast, GPT-5-mini recognizes the verb usage of \emph{building} and does not penalize this explanatory narration.

-Importantly, GPT-5-mini as a judge distinguishes harmful hallucinations from harmless narrative expansions, aligning more closely with human perception of factual inconsistency in open-ended descriptions.
-Therefore, we adopt GPT-5-mini as the hallucination judge in our motivation experiments, as it provides a more semantically grounded and task-aligned evaluation compared to annotation-dependent rule-based metrics.
-At the same time, we acknowledge that using LLMs as judges is not a perfect solution for hallucination evaluation, as LLMs themselves may also exhibit hallucinations.
-More broadly, how to reliably measure hallucination remains an open and challenging problem.
-Nevertheless, given the limitations of annotation-dependent rule-based metrics in open-ended generation settings, we argue that strong contemporary models such as GPT-5-mini are more likely to provide accurate and semantically meaningful judgments than purely rule-based approaches.
-In particular, GPT-5-mini is better equipped to reason about contextual plausibility and linguistic semantics, which are critical for distinguishing harmful hallucinations from benign narrative elaborations.
+Importantly, GPT-5-mini can better distinguish visually inconsistent hallucinations from benign narrative elaborations, aligning more closely with human judgments in open-ended image descriptions.
+Therefore, we use GPT-5-mini as the hallucination judge in our motivation experiments and diagnostic analyses, while relying on standard benchmark metrics for the main evaluation.
+We acknowledge that LLM-based judges are not perfect, as LLMs may also make mistakes, and reliable hallucination measurement remains an open challenge.
+Nevertheless, given the limitations of annotation-dependent rule-based metrics in open-ended generation, strong contemporary models such as GPT-5-mini provide a more semantically meaningful alternative for fine-grained token-level analysis.